 2. Breaking news lower third template

-News channels have built a unique brand recognition by the video style they’ve adopted.
-Lower third text templates like these are specially designed to ensure your video news that the templates highlight your headlines.
+News channels have built a unique brand recognition through the video style they’ve adopted.
+Lower third text templates like these are specially designed to ensure video news that the templates highlight your headlines.

 3. Stylized lower third template